elbowz/PyMAPE/docs/first-loop.md

 ??? info "Different elements behaviour"

-    Elements can have 3 different behaviours respect to the stream passing through them:
+    Elements can have 3 different behaviors with respect to the stream passing through them:

     <!-- Same text in reference/entities.md -->